usds/justice40-tool/docs/data-roadmap.md

 * Enabling members of the public to submit revisions to the information about each problem area or data set, with easy-to-use and accessible tools

-* Enabling the CEJST development team to review suggestions before incorporating them officially into the data backlog, to filter out potential noise and spam, or consider how requests may lead to changes in software features and documentation
+* Enabling the CEJST development team to review suggestions before incorporating them officially into the data roadmap, to filter out potential noise and spam, or consider how requests may lead to changes in software features and documentation

 # User stories

-These goals can map onto several user stories for the data backlog, such as:
+These goals can map onto several user stories for the data roadmap, such as:

 * As a community member, I want to suggest a new idea for a dataset.
 * As a community member, I want to understand what happened with my suggestion for a new dataset.